-The Business Travel News
+© 2022 Business Travel News Ltd.

-BTNews (formerly AERBT) is a weekly review published every Monday on the web by a dedicated team.
-Our readers are travel suppliers, travel organisers and regular travellers, from chairmen to students.
+Business Travel News is a weekly review published every Monday on the web by a dedicated team and also distributed as an email newsletter.

 Malcolm Ginsberg, in a lengthy and very active career, has been a successful public relations practitioner, publisher and writer, specialising in transport and travel.
 He is one of the longest established UK specialist air and business travel journalists.

 Starting out as a motor racing reporter, he was headhunted by Lotus Cars (at the time World Motor Racing Champions) to become press officer and later publicity manager, helping to sell the Elan, Elan+2, Europa and Lotus 7 (now Caterham 7).

 In 1973 he founded Malcolm Ginsberg & Associates (MGA), public relations consultants, with Moonraker Boats (owned by Colin Chapman of Lotus), Clan Cars (essentially a Lotus spin off), Piper Aircraft and CSE - The Oxford Air Training School, as his first clients.
 CSE introduced Embraer to the UK and was instrumental in winning the RAF order for the Tucano trainer.
 HeavyLift Cargo Airlines, no longer with us although its name is now part of the vocabulary, was another decade-long client.
-MGA has acted for, long term, American Airlines, All Nippon Airways, British World Airlines and for 15 years Brymon Airways, plus a number of airports and aviation associated companies.
+MGA has acted for, long-term, American Airlines, All Nippon Airways, British World Airlines and for 15 years Brymon Airways, plus a number of airports and aviation associated companies.
 Sir Roy Watts, the former CEO of British Airways, retained MGA when he became chairman of Thames Water plc.
 Malcolm gained various awards for his public relations work, these mainly concerning his efforts on behalf of London City Airport in its early days.

-Linda has been involved in the aviation industry for over 35 years.
+Linda has been involved in the aviation industry for over 40 years.
 Trained as a secretary she initially worked in the publishing trade and with Hitachi.
 For 20 years she edited Aviation Directories Ltd which, during that time published over 30 directories including the Directory of British Aviation, the Directory of European Aviation, the Travel Industry Directory, the Farnborough Airshow Trade Catalogue, the World Airline Directory, Airport Directory, various Business Travel World directories, part works for TTG and Travel Weekly, and the APRO (Airline Public Relations Organisation) directory.